soukizero/dx11UberShaderBlendND/README.md

 This custom shader is based on orignal AutodeskUberShader which Maya ships.

 You can load 'uberShaderBlendND.fx' using dx11Shader, after loading then there is two new columns for Normal Maps and Displacement Maps.
 Normal/Displacement Map 1 is the base.
-Normal/Displacement Map 2 - 30 contain a toggle attribute, mask map and blending attrbute called 'Mask Mul'.
+Normal/Displacement Map 2 - 30 contain a toggle, mask map and blending attrbute called 'Mask Mul'.

 Thanks to mq for the very first coding and testing.